-MAJOR OFFENSES - CLASS III
+MAJOR OFFENSESCLASS III

-- 3.01 Drugs The unauthorized possession, transfer, use, or sale of drugs, drug paraphernalia, alcoholic beverages or counterfeit drugs - 3.02 Arson The malicious and willful burning of or attempting to burn property - 3.03 Battery upon a school board employee The unlawful and intentional touching or striking of a school board employee - 3.04 Robbery The taking of money or property from another by force, violence, assault or the instilling of fear - 3.05 Stealing The deliberate, unlawful taking or carrying away of property valued at \$100 or more belonging to or in the lawful possession of another - 3.06 Gambling The intentional, unlawful participation in gambling activities involving amounts over \$100 - 3.07 Burglary of school property Entering or remaining in a structure or conveyance with the intent to commit an offense when the premises are closed to the public - 3.08 Criminal Mischief Willful and malicious injury or damage of \$200 or more to public or private property - 3.09 Weapons Possession Any instrument or object carried with the intent to be armed NOTE: The Gun-Free Schools Act of 1994 requires the expulsion (i.e. the removal from the regular school program) of any student who brings a firearm to school for a period of at least one year.
+- 3.01 Drugs The unauthorized possession, transfer, use, or sale of drugs, drug paraphernalia, alcoholic beverages or counterfeit drugs - 3.02 Arson The malicious and willful burning of or attempting to burn property - 3.03 Battery upon a school board employee The unlawful and intentional touching or striking of a school board employee - 3.04 Robbery The taking of money or property from another by force, violence, assault or the instilling of fear - 3.05 Theft- The intentional, unlawful taking or carrying away of public or persona; property valued at more than \$750 - 3.06 Criminal Mischief/Vandalism-The intentional, deliberate damage of more than \$1,000 to public or personal property. - 3.07 Burglary of school property Entering or remaining in a structure or conveyance with the intent to commit an offense when the premises are closed to the public - 3.08 Criminal Mischief Willful and malicious injury or damage of \$200 or more to public or private property - 3.09 Weapons Possession Any instrument or object carried with the intent to be armed - NOTE: The Gun-Free Schools Act of 1994 requires the expulsion (i.e. the removal from the regular school program) of any student who brings a firearm to school for a period of at least one year.
 In addition, the student will be referred to the juvenile court system. - 3.10 Discharging any pistol, rifle, shotgun, air gun or any other device - 3.11 Bomb threats Any such communication regarding school board property which causes the interruption of the education environment - 3.12 Explosions Preparing, possessing or igniting on school board property explosive substances likely to cause serious bodily injury or property damage - 3.13 Sexual Acts - 1.
 Acts of sexual nature including, but not limited to, intercourse, battery, rape or attempted rape - 2.
 Indecent exposure - 3.
 Any form of sexual harassment whether written or verbal - 3.14 Battery Intentionally causing great bodily harm, disability or permanent disfigurement. - 3.15 Inciting or participating in student disorder Leading, encouraging or assisting in major disturbances which result in destruction /damage to property and/or injury to others during any school-sponsored activity - 3.16 Distributing, producing or selling school records such as report cards, grade sheets, etc. - 3.17 Activating fire alarms with malicious intent - 3.18 Off campus arrest - 3.19 Violation of Alternative School Contract - 3.20 Repeated Class II offenses

+DISCIPLINARY ACTIONS

-DISCIPLINARY ACTIONS MAJOR OFFENSES - CLASS III
+MAJOR OFFENSESCLASS III